Shell PLC

 Investment summary

 Shell is a global vertically integrated energy and petrochemical company operating in more than 70 countries.
 The company operates in the following segments: Integrated Gas , Upstream , Marketing (including Mobility, Lubricants, Sectors& Decarbonisation), Chemicals and Products, Renewables and Energy solutions.
-LNG sales volumes were 66.0 million tonnes in 2022 compared with 64.2 million tonnes in 2021.
+LNG sales volumes were 66.0 million tonnes in 2022.
 Shell is the leading LNG supplier globally.
 Shell operates 105k EV charge points.
 Shell is focusing on investments in renewables and gas, targeting zero emissions by 2050.

 Details